hongyusu/hongyusu.github.io/_posts/2015-12-26-notes-from-nips-2015-workshop-of-non-convex-optimization-in-machine-learning.md

 # Invited talk: Recent advances and challenges in non-convex optimization

+1. The talk is mostly about approaching some non-convex optimization problem via tensor decomposition.
+As many real-world optimization problems are highly non-convex, solving these problem with stochastic gradient descent (SGD) will give poor optimization results.
+On the other hand, some of these optimization problem can be formulated as the tensor decomposition problem.
+Though most tensor decomposition problems are also non-convex, running SGD will lead to some satisfactory optimization results (this claim might be from their paper).

-1. The talk mainly focuses on tensor decomposition as non-convex optimization problem.
-Keywords of the talk might be e.g., _tensor decomposition_, _non-convex optimization_, _spectrum optimization_, _robust PCA_.
+1. Keywords of the talk might be e.g., _tensor decomposition_, _non-convex optimization_, _spectral optimization_, _robust PCA_.

 1. [Slides of the talk](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnxuaXBzMjAxNW5vbmNvbnZleG9wdGltaXphdGlvbnxneDo0OGYxMDE2ZjFhNjlkNGRi).